Value vs Effort Prioritization

 The strategic approach: complete during downtime.
 Fill-Ins work well when developers have capacity between larger projects or when sprints need padding.
 They provide small wins without significant resource expenditure.
 Some teams call these "wildcard" items worth adding when opportunity allows.

-Time Sinks: avoid or eliminate (low value, high effort)
+Thankless Tasks: avoid or eliminate (low value, high effort)

 This quadrant identifies resource drains offering little return on investment—complex features few users want, over-engineered solutions, or legacy system rewrites with marginal benefit.
 These items consume time and energy that could serve higher-value work.